shisian512/shisian512.github.io/_posts/2025-12-25-sre-basics-1-slo-sla-sli.md

   - SRE
 ---

-Summary: I’ve been learning SRE fundamentals by reading Google’s SRE materials and related articles.
-This post is Part 1 of a short series where I arrange what I’ve learned so far—starting with SLIs, SLOs, and SLAs—and explain how these concepts translate into real operational and business decisions.
+> Summary: I’m learning SRE fundamentals from Google and sharing what I’ve learned about SLIs, SLOs, and SLAs, with practical examples for real systems.

 ## Series Overview